Keyport / Matawan Creek

 You can go three directions: left, right, or straight out.
 Straight out takes you across the boat channel into the sailboat anchorage.
 This is a nice place because you have lots of sailboats to look at, and no motorboats or jet-skis will go in there except the water taxi, which is slow.
 You can have a nice relaxing long paddle, half way to New York it feels like sometimes.

 If you go to the right, you'll go past the old seaplane factory and then up towards Conaskonk Point.
 The wind picks up around the point and it gets choppy.
-Part way up to the point is Chingarora Creek, which is navigable for quite a long ways before it gets too small.
+Part way up to the point is Chingarora Creek, which is navigable up to Route 35, maybe a bit beyond.
+It is a nice run at high tide.
+In 2026, a cancer-cluster was discovered in residents around the small industrial park there - at some point something was dumped there, at present it is not known what.

 If you go to the left, you can just putz around in Keyport Harbor, or you can get ambitious and go up Matawan Creek, or cross over to the other side and go around Cliffwood.
 In the harbor, you can often hear music from the bars in Keyport.
 You'll need to give a wide berth to the fishing areas along the bulkhead.
 It is a tight squeeze under the Front Street bridge up Luppatatong Creek, which really leads nowhere and isn't worth doing.